Annapurna Sanctuary

 • Reach the highest viewpoint of this trekking trail - the lap of the world's tenth-highest peak, Mount Annapurna

-Annapurna Base Camp Trek Route
+Annapurna Base Camp Trekking Route

-This ABC Trek itinerary follows the standard route, starting with a drive to Pokhara from Kathmandu on the very first day, and the drive continues to Hile via private vehicle on the next day.
+Starting with a drive to Pokhara from Kathmandu on the very first day, and the drive continues to Hile via private vehicle on the next day.

 The walking trail begins from Hile toward Ulleri, bypassing several settlements, and reaches Ghorepani the next day.
-The village is solely covered with the rhododendron forest with similar hamlets and decorated hamlets of locals, of the Gurung and Magar communities - once in a lifetime opportunity to immerse in the rich hospitality of these ethnic groups.
+The village is solely covered with the rhododendron forest with similar hamlets and decorated hamlets of locals, of the Gurung and Magar communities - a lifetime opportunity to immerse in the rich hospitality of these ethnic groups.

 One of the most highlighted sections of this Annapurna Base Camp trail is the “Poon Hill”- which stands out as the viewpoint offering the prominent views of 19 countable peaks.
 Waking up early at 4 AM, just before the sunrise dawn through stone staircase section, and attaining to the Poon Hill view point is an achievement itself, as it rewards us with a panoramic view of the Annapurna range stretching to Dhaulagiri, Annapurna South, Nilgiri, Machapuchare, and many other iconic peaks - a surreal moment to keep within us forever and ever!